top of page

 Friends and fellow sufferers

-While we are independent of the UK Haemophilia Society, we have co-operative relationships with them and the Welsh and Scottish societies which are established through a joint memorandum of understanding.
+Whilst we are independent of the The Haemophilia Society, we have co-operative relationships with them and the Welsh and Scottish societies which are established through a joint memorandum of understanding.
 The importance of a working collaborative voice is essential to ensure that you, our members, get the greatest advantage (as you will know through our collaborative advocacy in the contaminated Blood Inquiry).
 We will continue to work with that aim.

 I’d like to welcome you to our website.
 It has been designed as a point of reference for you and as a means of focussing our attention on members of the local community with hereditary blood disorders.
 We are a small but significant community with a variety of needs.